Czantoria Wielka

-or Wielka Czantoria (Velká Čantoryje, Czantoryjo Wielka) is a mountain on the border of Poland and the Czech Republic, in the Silesian Beskids mountain range.
+Czantoria Wielka or Velká Čantoryje (Polish alternative name: Wielka Czantoria) is a mountain on the border of Poland and the Czech Republic, in the Silesian Beskids mountain range.
 It reaches a height of 995 m.
 Parts of the mountain on both sides are designated a protected area.

 Geography

 The peak of Czantoria Wielka is located on the tripoint of municipal territories of Ustroń and Wisła (Silesian Voivodeship, Poland) and Nýdek (Moravian-Silesian Region, Czech Republic).
 The mountain lies in the historical region of Cieszyn Silesia.

 It is distinct for its steep slopes in the east and the west.
 Mostly coniferous trees grow on its slopes.
 It is the largest peak of the Czech part of the Silesian Beskids.
 There is a 29 m-high lookout tower on the mountain and mountain hut on the Czech side of the mountain.

 History

 The mountain hut was constructed in 1904 by the German tourist association Beskidenverein, and was named Erzherzogin Isabella Schutzhaus in honor of Archduchess Isabella of Austria.
-In 1920 the new border between the states of Poland and Czechoslovakia was established running across the mountain (thus creating Zaolzie region).
+In 1920 the new border between the states of Poland and Czechoslovakia was established running across the mountain (thus creating Trans-Olza region).
 After World War II and expropriation of German property, the hut was nationalized by the Czechoslovak government.
 A smaller mountain hut was built on the Polish side in 1962.